MelanieHsieh/melaniehsieh.github.io/_posts/2020-11-06-audiobook.md

 # 2 Convert TXT to PDF format

 This took me a while as there were 760 chapters.
+But here is a simple snipet where I used the _pdfkit_ library to convert from txt to pdf.

 ```python
 import pdfkit